iracleous/Pathfinding-Visualizer/README.md

 # Path-Finding-Visualizer
-The project was forked from https://github.com/Leonardpepa/Pathfinding-Visualizer This fork is modified to be tun under IntelliJ, Java 17 and Maven.
+The project was forked from https://github.com/Leonardpepa/Pathfinding-Visualizer This fork is modified to run under IntelliJ, Java 17 and Maven.
 The source code is identical to the original.